 Below is a one-week itinerary for the Italian Riviera that my husband and I followed in April 2016.
+Part 2 of our trip can be found at: Italy Itinerary: Lake Como, Venice, Rome, Pompeii.
 Before you go, consider reading up on the history and politics of Italy.
 You can find my recommended reading list here.

 Where is the Italian Riviera?

 The Italian Riviera is located in the Liguria region of Italy.
 The Riviera is part of the Italian coastline, and it begins at the border with France in the northwest corner of Italy and stretches down to Tuscany.
 To further break it down, I explored the Riviera di Levante, which is the eastern half of the Italian Riviera.
 During the course of the week, we visited the towns of Rapallo, Santa Margherita Ligure, Portofino, Genoa, the Cinque Terre villages, Portovenere, and Camogli.